Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 Genus Actinomyces

 The disease is most often caused by Actinomyces bovis.
-It is a coccoid or branching filamentous form.
+It is a coccus-like or branching filamentous form.

-In the affected tissues, it looks like rods and threads or forms characteristic clusters in the form of a bush or rosette (drusen), consists of a central ball of Gr + threads.
-Drusen can be seen with the naked eye in pus, where they are present in the form of small grains of yellow-ash or brown color...
+In the affected tissues it has the appearance of rods and threads or forms characteristic clusters in the form of a bush or rosette (drusen), consists of a central ball of Gr+ threads.
+Drusen can be seen with the naked eye in the pus, where they are present in the form of small grains of yellow-ashy or Brown.
 Thread width 0.2-1.2; length 100-600 microns.

 Cultivation

-Isolation of the primary culture of actinomycosis is carried out under anaerobic conditions at a temperature of 37 ° C, inoculated on Sabouraud agar or glucose-blood agar.
-The culture is developing slowly.
+Isolation of the primary culture of actinomycosis is carried out under anaerobic conditions at a temperature of 37°C, inoculated on Sabouraud agar or glucose-blood agar.
+Culture develops slowly.
 On the 15-20th day after sowing, small yellowish colonies appear in the thickness of the agar.
-The colonies firmly grow together with the environment, their surface is, as it were, sprinkled with lime powder - this is an aerial mycelium, at the ends of which spores develop, giving the colonies a yellowish or red color.
+The colonies firmly grow together with the environment, their surface is as if sprinkled with lime powder - this is aerial mycelium, at the ends of which spores develop, giving the colonies a yellowish or red color.

-Can be grown on Kitta-Tarozzi medium, MPA (with the addition of whey), MPF, MPB, in milk and on potatoes.
+Can be grown on Kitta-Tarozzi medium, MPA (with the addition of whey), MPZh, MPB, in milk and on potatoes.

-Biochemical activity is poorly expressed.
-Ferments with the formation of CG - glucose, galactose, glycine, liquefies the fermented fat.
+Biochemical activity is weakly expressed.
+Ferments with the formation of CG - glucose, galactose, glycine, liquefies the uterine fluid.

 Antigenic structure